-Pound slides on uncertain U.K. election outcome
+Pound slides after U.K. election turmoil

 Apart from dealing with Brexit -- in itself the biggest challenge the country has faced since World War II -- the new government has to address Britain's acute growth problem.

-The U.K. economy, which was until recently the strongest performer in Europe, has fallen to the bottom of the growth league, delivering weaker expansion in the first quarter than the other 27 members of the European Union.
+The U.K. economy, which was until recently the strongest performer in Europe, has fallen to the bottom of the growth league, delivering weaker expansion in the first quarter than the other 27 members of the EU.

 And while unemployment is very low, the country has been struggling with low wage growth since the global financial crisis.
 Wages fell in the three months to March, after taking inflation into account.